This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 Now that you have WordPress installed, you need to pick a theme for your site.

-There are a ton of free themes, and also themes you can pay for that are generally much nicer and have far less people using the same one, giving your site a point of uniqueness and more individuality.
+There are a ton of free themes, and also themes you can pay for that are generally much nicer and have fewer people using the same one, giving your site a point of uniqueness and more individuality.

 From there you can either upload a theme you got from elsewhere (either that you bought or got free) or browse themes directly inside WordPress.